Nten0/Battleship/README.md

-A simple game of battleship in C++.
-Created in 2014 as a project for an Object Oriented Programming course.
+This is a university project for the course "Object Oriented Programming course".

+The aim of the project was to create the well known game Battleship.